486 Chandler St.

 - Copy of SAT or ACT scores if required (Worcester State offers a test-optional admission policy).
 Test results can be submitted directly to Worcester State from the testing agency or self-reported on your admission application.
-If English is not the student’s native language, the submission of official TOEFL, IELTS, or comparable test scores are recommended (Worcester State Codes: CEEB Code #3524 ACT code 1914).
+If English is not the student’s language, the submission of official TOEFL, IELTS, or comparable test scores are recommended (Worcester State Codes: CEEB Code #3524 ACT code 1914).

 - Personal essay: recommended, not required

 Students who have completed dual enrollment coursework must send a complete listing of all dual enrollment courses which include course number, title and the number of credits if not already provided on the high school transcript, along with an official college transcript from the college after courses are completed.